June 2022 - By Ronald Poort, Executive Vice President, DSV

 Ronald Poort

-So how can businesses keep their supply chains flexible, when warehouse automation generally relies on large, fixed, capital investments, often with pay-back periods of more than five years?
+So how can businesses keep their supply chains flexible, when warehouse automation generally relies on large, fixed, capital investments, often with pay-back periods of more than 5-years?
 Before investing in warehouse automation, businesses need to be confident that their product dimensions, product mix, order profile and market demand will not significantly change beyond the parameters of the automation technology selected.
-Such confidence was rare in the past, but in the fast-changing, volatile markets of today, it would be difficult to find a business that can be confident of its business requirements five years from now.
+Such confidence was rare in the past, but in the fast-changing, volatile markets of today, it is almost unthinkable to find a business that can be confident of its business requirements five years from now.

 All of this raises the question of whether businesses that want resilient and flexible supply chains should invest in warehouse automation or avoid it?